OptMist-Tokyo/DAEPreprocessingToolbox/doc/document.md

 In this case, modify the DAE using [`preprocessDAE`](#preprocessDAE) beforehand.
 The function `reduceIndex` can be applied to higher-order DAEs.
 * `[newEqs, newVars, R] = reduceIndex(eqs, vars)` returns a matrix `R` that expresses the new variables in `newVars` as derivatives of the original variables `vars`.
-* `[newEqs, newVars] = reduceIndex(eqs, vars, pointKeys, pointValues)` lets you specify numerical values of symbols in DAEs, where `pointValues(k)` is the numerical value of `pointKeys(k)` for every `k`.
-The index reduction algorithm chooses pivots taking into account of the provided numerical values.
-The values of all the symbols in `systemJacobian(eqs, vars)` must be provided.
-* `[newEqs, newVars, R, newPointKeys, newPointValues] = reduceIndex(eqs, vars, pointKeys, pointValues)` returns the updated vector of numerical values that contains the values of newly introduced symbols or derivatives of `vars`.

 ### Examples